 I want to revisit the “Thermic Effect Of Food” briefly in regards to protein.
 We all know that eating a high protein diet is essential for building and preserving muscle.
 However, protein is actually harder for the body to process than other macronutrients.
 In other words, your body uses more energy (burns more calories) when processing and converting it to energy.
 Yet another awesome reason to increase your protein intake.

 Caffeine is a stimulant that focuses on the nervous system.
-Caffeine has been shown to increase the metabolic rate by 4% and stay elevated for up to 3 hours.
-Caffeine also has the ability to break down fat stores so the body can use it for energy.
+It’s been shown to increase the metabolic rate by 4% and stay elevated for up to 3 hours.
+It also has the ability to break down fat stores so the body can use it for energy.

 Eat Enough Dietary Fat